-My intentions of this typology centered around the commentary of consumption of product through the small commodity of the condiment packet.
+My intentions for this typology centered around the commentary of consumption of product through the small commodity of the condiment packet.
 There is a easy accessibility of these sauces promoting the ideal of waste and hoarding.
 Presenting these in a large number not only was important to the concept of consumerism but also pushes the importance of ownership for these food-chained establishments.

 Presenting these sauces in a “specimen” type of layout pushes this concept of how there is a almost a preciousness to them that reflects how most of the advertising companies see their audiences.
 Each packet is somewhat uniform in its design yet is very particular to its brand origin.
 There is a catering to consumer identity when these sauces are distributed and a focus on the individuality of meals despite the majority of these restaurants falling under the “fast food” group.